Edit a PDF in Word

 PDF is the universal sharing format, but it is the worst editing format.
 The moment you need to actually change a paragraph, edit a table, extract data into a spreadsheet, or pull individual pages out as images, the PDF has to be converted into something else first.
 The tools on this page handle the most common bidirectional conversions: PDF ↔ Word, PDF ↔ Excel, PDF ↔ JPG, PDF ↔ HTML, plus the long tail (PowerPoint, PDF/A, Markdown, RTF, ODT, TIFF, BMP, WebP).

 Conversion fidelity is the thing that matters and the thing most online converters cut corners on.
 Our PDF-to-Word path preserves paragraph structure, embedded fonts, and tables wherever the source PDF includes the underlying text layer.
 Conversions in the reverse direction (Word, Excel, HTML to PDF) embed fonts and resolve CSS so the output renders identically across devices.
-All processing runs entirely in your browser using pdf-lib and PDF.js — your file never uploads to a third-party server, which matters for contracts, financial documents, ID copies, and any PDF you would not put in someone else's cloud.
+Most conversions (PDF-to-JPG, PDF-to-PNG, image-to-PDF, page extraction) run fully in your browser using pdf-lib and PDF.js — your file never leaves the tab.
+The heavier conversions that need LibreOffice or OCR pipelines (Word ↔ PDF, Excel ↔ PDF, OCR PDF, PowerPoint to PDF) upload over HTTPS to a private server and are deleted automatically after processing.
+Each tool page indicates which path applies.

 Real situations these tools were built for.